 - Fire and other insurance policies

-The escrow company receives a payment when the closing is complete.
+When closing is completed, you'll make a payment to the escrow agent.
 You'll know when it's time to submit the form of payment.